Anatomy of a Smile

 Fortunately, advances in cosmetic dentistry allow a growing number of people to benefit from smile makeovers capable of transforming their dental characteristics to produce dramatic results with positive influences on their lives.

 The principles involved in a smile makeover are known as smile design.
 Combined, they influence the overall esthetic impact of an individual’s smile.
 The principles of smile design are divided into four parts:

-Microesthetics.
-This involves the subtle characteristics that make your teeth look the way they do (what should your teeth look like?), such as how they reflect light and unique marks or colorations.
+Microesthetics: This involves the subtle characteristics that make your teeth look the way they do, such as how they reflect light and unique marks or colorations.
 The ideal restoration is one with qualities closely resembling those of natural teeth.
 The anatomy of natural teeth is unique from person-to-person and specific to each tooth.

 Components of a Smile

 Smile esthetics involve applying certain rules, tools and strategies to the assessment of teeth and gum conditions in order for your dentist to decide on cosmetic and restorative procedures to correct and/or enhance your appearance.

 Some key components of a “pleasing” smile include:

 The lips have been compared to a frame that sets off the image of your smile, encompassing your teeth and gums.
 Enhancing or correcting the shape, fullness and symmetry of your lips can make your smile seem fuller.

 For optimal esthetics, your facial features should line up to your teeth and lip lines.
 When your lips form a broad smile, an imaginary line can be drawn through the corners of the mouth, from one side to the other.
 The amount of upper front (maxillary anterior) tooth revealed below this line helps create a vibrant, youthful image.
 In a youthful smile, the upper front teeth should fill between 75 to 100 percent of the space between your upper and lower lips in a full smile.